gaehlerm/SoftwareEngineering/README.md

 ### Aggregates

 Aggregates are a special type of entity.
 They typically consist of other entities and value objects.
 The goal of an aggregate is to form an object whose operations never violate the systems invariants.
 A very common example of an aggregate are smart pointers or the vector class in C++.
-They are both implemented following the "Resource Aquisition Is Initialization" (RAII) pattern [Effective modern C++].
+They are both implemented following the "Resource Aquisition Is Initialization" (RAII) pattern [](Effective modern C++).
 Both store some data and encapsulate the memory management at the same time.
 When using the interface of a vector, the mechanisms underneath it always make sure there is enough memory allocated and that it will be deleted once the vector goes out of scope.
 And as a user, you don't even have to think about these invariants.
 They are hidden within the implementation.

 Another somewhat more general example of an aggregate is a car.
 The car has a global ID.
 It consists of an engine, a chassis, and four tires.
 Let's say that the tires wear out, and occasionally, you have to replace them.
 This makes them an entity.
 Meanwhile, the engine and the chassis never change their state.
 These are value objects.
 The entire car can only be accessed from the outside.
 The engine, chassis, and tires can only be accessed from within the car object.